-Disney’s Live Action Dumbo exceeded my expectations and then some, and my experience was only heightened by being able to see it in Real D 3D and 4DX.
+Disney’s Live-Action Dumbo exceeds my expectations and then some.
+My experience heightened by being able to see it in Real D 3D and 4DX.
 Last night I was invited to an early screening of Dumbo in 4DX at Regal Cinema.
-As someone who had never even heard of 4DX going in to this, I immediately took to Google and discovered that this movie viewing experience would involve moving seats.
+As someone who had never even heard of 4DX going into this, I immediately took to Google and discovered that this movie viewing experience would involve moving seats.
 As the avid Disney park-goer you know me to be, my initial impression was that this would be something akin to “Captain EO” or “It’s Tough to be a Bug.”
-And while I have nothing against either of those attractions at a theme park, I just wasn’t sure that was the experience I’d want for a feature length film.
-But I really wanted to see Dumbo (and it was free) so I decided to attend the screening in spite of my concerns.
+And while I have nothing against either of those attractions at a theme park, I just wasn’t sure that was the experience I’d want for a feature-length film.
+But I really wanted to see Dumbo so I decided to attend the screening in spite of my concerns.

 When Vince and I arrived at our seats, the very first thing I noticed was a button on the arm of my chair that when pressed toggled between “water on” and “water off.”

 “Oh great,” I thought to myself, prematurely exasperated.
 “Moving seats and water gags.”
 I promptly turned my seat to “water off” and braced myself for what was to come, hoping that I would still be able to enjoy the movie.
 It had been quite some time since I’d last seen the animated version and I was just hoping the moving theater seats wouldn’t ruin Live Action Dumbo for me.